gramineproject/gramine/Documentation/sgx-setup.rst

 stores it in ``$HOME/.config/gramine/enclave-key.pem``.
 Protect this key and do not disclose it to anyone.
 See also :doc:`manpages/gramine-sgx-gen-private-key`.

 Signing an SGX enclave is a required step in Intel SGX.
-First, only signed enclaves are allowed to be loaded on an SGX platform.
-Second, the enclave's signed structure (so-called SIGSTRUCT) includes a measurement of the enclave code (so-called MRENCLAVE), the derivative of the public key (so-called MRSIGNER) and other metadata; thus, the process of enclave signing binds together these measurements of the loaded enclave, and subsequent SGX attestation can prove the genuineness of this enclave based on these measurements.
+First, SGX platforms only load signed enclave images.
+Second, the enclave's signed structure (called a SIGSTRUCT) includes a measurement of the enclave code (called an MRENCLAVE), the derivative of the public key (called an MRSIGNER) and other metadata; thus, the process of enclave signing binds together these measurements of the loaded enclave, and subsequent SGX attestation can prove the genuineness of this enclave based on these measurements.